cassmasschelein/FedEx_Scheduler/README.md

 |0| 42|

 All trucks and all parcels will start from a common location called the depot.
-In this case the depot is set to Toronto.
+This depot must be a city in the `map-data.csv` file and there must de distance measures between the depot and all other relevant cities in th map.
+The depot is set by the user as an input argument.
+For example, if you want to run the program with the depot set to Toronto you would run `./main Toronto`.

-A map must be constructed from the map data file.
+A map is constructed from the map data file using the class `distanceMap`.
 Each entry in this file must contain two cities and the respective distance between them in kilometers.
-There must be a map entry for every city that a parcel must be delivered to.
+There must be a map entry for every city that a parcel must be delivered to, and this city must be connected to all other cities.
 An example of a `map-data.csv` file is as follows.

 Belleville| Guelph| 265
 |:---|:---|:---|